 Dr Maria Sharmina is Lecturer in Energy and Project Management at the Tyndall Centre for Climate Change Research in the School of Mechanical, Aerospace and Civil Engineering.
-She is a member of the University Senate and the School's Deputy Director of Research (Research Excellence Framework/Research Environment).
-Previously, she has been a visiting fellow at the University College London Energy Institute.
+She is a member of the University Senate and the School's Deputy Director of Research (with responsibility for the Research Excellence Framework and Research Environment).
+Previously, she was a visiting fellow at the University College London Energy Institute.

 Maria is a Co-Investigator on the UK Energy Research Centre funded project 'Financing community energy: lessons learned and future innovations to deliver a low-carbon future', leading the work on innovative business models for community energy.
 She is the University of Manchester Principal Investigator on the Department for Business, Energy and Industrial Strategy-funded project on limiting climate change to 1.5-2°C, including through the use of circular economy in industry.